dipika24baranwal/namaste-react/README.md

             => useEffect will be called on initial component render(just once) -If we pass any value to dependency array: useEffect(()=>{}, [btnNameReact]) => useEffect will be called when dependecy array value changes.

+        -- return statement underuseEffect is equivalent to ComponentWillUnmount: once useer go out of component this return piece of code will be called.

 # Types of Routing in web application
     -Client side routing